Balcony Standing Water: Signs, Reasons, Impacts, How to Fix

 Written By Adam Paul – Waterproofing Expert

-Balcony standing water, also known as balcony pooling, occurs when water collects and remains on the balcony surface without proper drainage.
+Balcony standing water, also known as balcony pooling, balcony ponding, occurs when water collects and remains on the balcony surface without proper drainage.
 When the balcony water level rises and remains on the balcony floor above 3-5 mm (0.12-0.20 inches), it is typically considered as standing water or balcony water pooling.
-Prolonged standing water in the balcony can lead to severe structural damage, waterproofing failure, and safety hazards to the structure if it is not treated properly,
+Prolonged standing water in the balcony can lead to severe structural damage, waterproofing failure, and safety hazards to the structure if it is not treated properly.

 Aqviz team noted that many water-related problems and damages occur due to prolonged balcony standing water.
-We have included all the reasons, and how to fix this problem and its negative impact on the homeowner.
-So if you observe this problem at home you should fix it asap to prevent further water damage.
+We have included all the reasons and how to fix this problem and its negative impact on the homeowner.
+So if you observe this problem at home, you should fix it asap to prevent further water damage.

 balcony-standing-water